stangeorge/learn-go/README.md

 	stop = time.Now()
 	fmt.Println(": ", stop.Sub(start))

->* 4 times in a row: Fibonacci Using Iteration And Concurrency With Multiple CPUs:  4
+>&ast; 4 times in a row: Fibonacci Using Iteration And Concurrency With Multiple CPUs:  4
 >:  2697763845588227525
 >:  2697763845588227525
 >:  2697763845588227525